Throughout the month of May 2025, celebrate AAPI Heritage Month with events and activities across Memphis.

 Germantown, TN 38138

 Explore the rich and diverse cultures of our local Asian ethnic communities.
 Enjoy live performances, cultural activities, and food.
-This event highlights the diversity of Memphis with representation from Chinese, Korean, Japanese, Indian, Indonesian, Malaysian, Filipino, Vietnamese, and Pakistani communities.
+Come learn about the following countries: China, Korea, Japan, India, Indonesia, Malaysia, Philippines, Pakistan, and Vietnam.

 Bert Ferguson Community Center